 What inspired you to choose this field of study?
 It seemed to have unlimited potential.
 It was very new.

 What is the best piece of advice you ever received?
 Professor Rick Cornez at the University of Redlands advised me to switch my major from political science to biomedical engineering.

 What was your first scientific experiment as a child?
+I don’t remember.

 What is your favorite thing about being a scientist or researcher?
 Freedom to explore new ideas.

 What is the most important characteristic a scientist must demonstrate in order to be an effective scientist?
+Creativity.

 What are the societal benefits of your research?
+Improved healthcare.

 Who has had the most influence on your thinking as a researcher?
 Impossible to limit it to one person.

 What about your field or being a scientist do you think would surprise people the most?
 I don’t really know.